Accessing WISE Applications: Security Basics

 DPI does not have the ability to reset passwords.
 If you cannot remember your WAMS ID or password, or if your account is locked, please visit the WAMS website and click the Account Recovery link.
 You will be sent an email containing a verification link.
 Click the link, answer your secret question, and then choose a new password.

-Use your WAMS ID and password to log in to Secure Home.
-You can also access it by clicking the Secure Home link in the first paragraph of the Secure Home Info page (feel free to bookmark the link provided; warning: do not bookmark the log in page).
-Once you are logged in to Secure Home, the applications you can access will appear as clickable links.
+Enter your WAMS ID and password or click Sign in with Google button to log in to WISEhome.
+You can also access WISEhome by clicking the WISEhome link in the first paragraph of the WISEhome and WISEsecure Information page (feel free to bookmark the WISEhome landing page; however do not bookmark the login page or links within applications).
+Once you are logged in to WISEhome, the application to which you have been granted access will appear as clickable links.

 If you do not see a certain application listed, you do not currently have a user role for that application.
-You can request access through your district’s Application Administrator.
-If you do not know who that is, you may send a request for access to your DSA.
+You can request access through WISEhome.
+For instructions on requesting application access, refer to the refer to the WISEsecure and WISEhome Information page.

-The Application Security Manager (ASM) allows District Security Administrators and Application Administrators to securely assign or revoke user access to secure applications accessed through Secure Home, including all WISE applications.
-For detailed information about ASM and district security roles and responsibilities, please read the Secure Home Information page.
-There are also links to other materials that may be of assistance, such as user guides and help videos.
+WISEsecure allows District Security Administrators and Application Administrators to securely assign or revoke user access to all DPI secure applications accessed through WISEhome.
+For detailed information about WISEhome and district security roles and responsibilities, refer to the WISEsecure and WISEhome Information page.

 WISEdata Ed-Fi Credentialing Application